-- 1. amend and endorse the Torres Strait Island Regional Council's Councillor Remuneration, Reimbursement terms presented to Council; and - 2. delegate authority to the Chief Executive Officer in accordance with the Local Government Act 2009 to policy, including the power to make any further minor administrative amendments to the policy as they arise. - Council does not endorse the change to the policy regarding hire cars and reverts to the old policy.
-The Council business down South and to also consult with their constituents who are located off their home islands under Ailan Kastom regarding Trustee issues.
+- 1. amend and endorse the Torres Strait Island Regional Council's Councillor Remuneration, Reimbursement and Facilities Provision Policy previously endorsed by Council at its Ordinary Meeting on 25 May 2021 in the terms presented to Council; and - delegate authority to the Chief Executive Officer in accordance with the Local Government Act 2009 to exercise the functions and powers assigned to the Chief Executive Officer under the amended and endorsed policy, including the power to make any further minor administrative amendments to the policy as they - Council does not endorse the change to the policy regarding hire cars and reverts to the old policy.
+The reason for the rejection is due to the fact that Councillors have to travel from their island home to conduct Council business down South and to also consult with their constituents who are located off their home islands under Ailan Kastom regarding Trustee issues.